coryellenberger/cheat-sheets/README.md

 ### Massive Collections Anti-Pattern

 Below is a screenshot of the same data separated into 365 collections or in 1 collection and the difference in size of the Database and Index.

 This is a direct result of the way that the underlying service "WiredTiger" which is used by MongoDB.
 Creating a separate file for each Collection.
-Anything beyond 10,000 collections results in performance degradation.
+(WiredTiger opens all files on startup) Anything beyond 10,000 collections results in performance degradation.

 ![results](mongodb-anti-pattern-massive-collections.png)

+### Indexes are Good

+Indexes allow MongoDB to efficiently query data.
+If a query does not have an index to support it; MongoDB performs a Collection scan (Scanning every document in a collection).
+Collection Scans can be very slow.
+Frequently executed queries should have indexes.

+Should we just index every single data point?
+NO!

+### Unnecessary Indexes Anti-Pattern

+Indexes cost storage to exist; and more storage for every document references by the index.
+As the Collections grow the indexes will drain resources.

+This is a direct result of the way that the underlying service "WiredTiger" which is used by MongoDB.
+Creating a separate file for each Index.
+(WiredTiger opens all files on startup) It is recommended to have no more than 50 indexes per collection.

+### Bloated Documents Anti-Pattern

+### Case-Insensitive Queries without Indexes Anti-Pattern